jakubgarfield/Bonobo-Git-Server-Web/content/windows-authentication.md

 ## How to configure Bonobo Git Server?

-Set the AuthenticationProvider and authentication mode values in the application **web.config** according to the following lines.
+Set the AuthenticationProvider value in the application **web.config** according to the following lines.

 ~~~
 <appSettings>